E3: Volume of inputs used in agricultural production

 2019/2020 90.76

-2020/2021 87.81
+2020/2021 87.93

-2021/2022 83.31
+2021/2022 83.60

 Trend description for E3

-The volume of inputs used in agricultural production in England has shown an overall decline of 17% since 1990/1991.
-Most of this decline took place between the late 1990s and 2006.
-Following a period of increase up to 2017/2018, there have been year-on-year declines, and in the latest year (2021/2022) the volume of inputs used in agricultural production in England fell by 5%.
+The volume of inputs used in agricultural production in England has shown an overall decrease of 18.2% since 1990/1991.
+Most of this decrease took place between the mid-1990s and 2006/2007.
+Following a period of steady increase to 2014/2015, volumes remained relatively stable until 2019/2020 when they began to fall again.
+Most recently (between 2019/2020 and 2022/2023), the volume of inputs used in agricultural production in England has fallen by 9.9%.

 Assessment of change

-Little or no change in volume of inputs used in agricultural production has been observed over the short term, and in the medium term.
-This is in contrast to long-term decreasing trends.
-It is not possible to simplistically categorise these changes as either an ‘improvement’ or ‘deterioration’ for the environment as this will depend on the types of input driving change.
+There has been a decrease in the volume of inputs used in agricultural production over the short-term and long-term assessment periods and little or no change over the medium term.
+However, it is not possible to simplistically categorise these changes as either an ‘improvement’ or ‘deterioration’ for the environment as this will depend on the types of input driving change.
 An increase in inputs of pesticide and fertiliser would likely have a negative effect, but this indicator also includes other inputs such as labour.
 This indicator is included in the Outcome Indicator Framework to help interpret the reasons behind changes in ‘E4 Efficiency of agricultural production measured by Total Factor Productivity’.

 Change since 2018 has also been assessed.
 There has been a decrease in volume of inputs used in agricultural production since 2018.
-However, this result is based on only 4 data points so should be considered as indicative and not evidence of a clear trend.
+However, this result is based on only 5 data points so should be considered as indicative and not evidence of a clear trend.

 Further information on this assessment, along with details on the methodology, is provided in the Assessment background page.
 Summaries by 25 Year Environment Plan goal and information on indicator links are presented in the Assessment results pages.